urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ### Obstacle expansion:

-Once the **cost map** is completed and all the detected obstacles have been added to the **obstacle array** I create an **obstacle map** which will store an extra cost assigned to the cells near the obstacles stored in the **obstacle array** so that the taxi does not navigate too close to the obstacles.
+Once the **cost map** is completed and all the detected obstacles have been added to the **obstacle array** I create an **obstacle map** which will store an extra cost assigned to the cells near the obstacles stored in the **obstacle array** so that the taxi does not navigate too close to the obstacles or collides with them.

 This proccess follows the next structure, for every obstacle in **obstacle array** assing an extra cost to all the cells that forms an aXa square around the obstacle.
 The cost of each cell is determined by the layer the cell is located at.
 The closer the layer is to the obstacle the grater the cost of the cell.
 The dimensions of the square (number of layers) have been previously established.